 The paper submmitted for this award should be in the form actually to be delivered at the meeting (not a longer seminar paper on which the CAMWS paper is based).
 If a handout is required for comprehension of the paper, the handout must be included.

-Those wishing to be considered for this award at the 2017 meeting in Kitchener, Ontario should submit their completed paper electronically to President Alden Smith at firstname.lastname@example.org by Tuesday, February 28.
+Those wishing to be considered for this award at the 2018 meeting in Kitchener, Ontario should submit their completed paper electronically to the CAMWS President at email@example.com by Tuesday, February 28.
 2018.

 The winners of the 2017 Presidential Award for the Outstanding Graduate Student Paper at the Annual Meeting were: